I’m Annie. I’m 57, married, and live in Scotland.

 Also, I use Olaplex 3 once a week, and every time I style my hair.

-Annie's advice to anyone planning on transitioning by bleaching:
+Annie's advice to anyone planning to transition to gray hair by bleaching:

 - Get a stylist who knows exactly what they are doing to do the colour blend.